 Empire Tactical – Brass and Beyond

 Besides the brass models, you can also get aluminum models.
-They are lighter at only 5 ounces and a little cheaper.
+They are lighter at only 5 ounces and a little cheaper, aluminum holds up after my terrible milling when it comes to 80% lowers.
 Still a punishing stinger.
 It’s wise to learn how to wear them.
 Remember they are not rings and so don’t wear them like rings.

 Check out the Empire Tactical Brass Knuckles Beer Bottle Opener.
 It’s a great way to crack both a cold one and a hot-headed one.